urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/generators.md

 to specify the mark, and it requires the app to accept the arguments in a way that's convenient for users to input.
 This is the "plumbing" way to interact with apps.
 Generators are the "porcelain" layer.
-When you run a command like `+ls` or `|merge`, there are no marks in sight.
+This is why when you run a command like `+ls` or `|merge`, there are no marks in sight.

 We've used generators before, back in [Basic